 - University websites sometimes offer level exams.
 This Grammar Placement Test from the University of Michigan is one good example.
 Other schools, like the University of Washington, have similar online English level tests.

 - English exam websites are an obvious option.
 The International English Testing System (IELTS) offers free question sets online.
-So does the Test of English as a Foreign Language (TOEFL) website.

 - And, of course, English learning websites have their own online tests.
 There are honestly too many of these to list here.
 But a quick Google search of “English language test online” will bring up tons of choices.

 If you score well in tests like the ones above, you might just be ready for advanced English lessons.

 What to Expect from an Advanced English Class

 Every student has their own expectations when learning advanced English.

 Some might need the language because they’re looking for a new job, others want to be fluent in English because of love and some others just want to reach English fluency for the sake of it.